Louisville vs. Syracuse NCAA Football Odds, Plays and Insights | November 13, 2021

 Louisville Stats and Trends

-- When Louisville puts up more than 22.6 points, it is 4-3 against the spread and 4-4 overall.
+- When Louisville scores more than 22.6 points, it is 4-3 against the spread and 4-4 overall.

 - The Cardinals have turned the ball over six more times (12 total) than the Orange have forced a turnover (6) this season.